Skip to main contentSkip Navigation or Skip to Content

 This course is the second half of first year chemistry theory designed for students with a strong background in Chemistry.
 Course topics include gas laws, equilibrium, redox reactions, electrochemistry, thermochemistry, entropy and free energy.

-NOTE: You may be required to take CHEM 1525 the lab component in order to receive transfer credit.
+NOTE: Students may be required to take CHEM 1525 the lab component in order to receive transfer credit.

 Learning outcomes